The Nugget

 The Nugget is a 2002 Australian comedy film about three friends who find the world's largest nugget of gold.

+The film was one of a number financed by the Macquarie Film Corporation.

 Storyline

 The story concerns a group of three road workers who stumble upon the world's biggest nugget of gold, and become instant millionaires — or so they think.
 The road workers are mates from way back, and each weekend they go out to an old goldmining site hoping to strike it rich.
 Each weekend they come back with nothing but a hangover.
 But then everything changes when they discover the world's biggest nugget — worth many millions of dollars.